bibleexchange/courses/poetry/en/001_introduction-to-the-poetry-books-of-the-bible.md

 ### Stepped structures

 A stepped structure is "a pattern of words or concepts in which the first and last are similar, the second and next to last are similar, and so forth, making memorization easy."<sup>[4]</sup> A stepped structure is also called a _chiasm_ or _inverted parallelism_.
-We will look at Psalm 1 as an example of this kind of structure.
+We will look at Psalm 1 as an example of this kind of structure:

 ```
 A. Ps.
 1:1-2 — Talks about the prosperity of the righteous,